 Someone who has worked both in the backend and front end is also deemed eligible to be considered for a senior dev position.

-Aside from experience, a person's skill is what sets them apart.
+Aside from experience, a senior developer skills are what sets them apart.

 The most significant difference between junior and senior developers is the outlook.